 How Much Traffic is Good for a Blog?

 There’s a lot to consider before answering this question.
-Unfortunately, the question of “how much” is not one that can be answered by a mere value of X, unfortunately.
-The sad truth is that the traffic you generate from your all-time most-viewed blog might equal your fiercest competitor’s off day.
-Remember, good traffic is more than just several page views; good traffic means that visitors are on your site, becoming familiar with your brand, and moving slowly down the sales funnel.
+Unfortunately, the question of “how much” is not one that can be answered by a mere value of X. The truth is that the traffic you generate from your all-time most-viewed blog might equal your fiercest competitor’s off day, and while we want views, there’s more to good traffic than that.
+Good traffic means that visitors are on your site, becoming familiar with your brand, and moving slowly down the sales funnel.
 It’s better to have one qualified lead look at your blog than ten unqualified leads.

 Rather than relying on a specific number or metric, you’ll want to set your own benchmarks to determine successes or opportunities relating to blog traffic.
-If your blog is brand new, you’ll see some rapid increases (anything is better than zero), but it might take a while to figure out what kind of traffic you can expect regularly.
-If your blog has been around for some time, you might want to shoot for around 6 percent monthly traffic growth.
+If your blog is brand new, anything is better than zero and you’ll see some rapid increases, but it might take a while to figure out what kind of traffic you can expect regularly.
+If your blog has been around for some time, a good goal is to shoot for around 6 percent monthly traffic growth.
 As you continue blogging and more people start noticing, you can start setting more aggressive monthly growth goals.

 Why is Increasing Blog Traffic Important?

 Is that a gross oversimplification of the process?
 Perhaps.
 If it were that easy, everyone would quit their jobs, find a couple of advertisers, and become full-time bloggers.
-The truth is that SEO blogging is a highly-complex medium, and best practices are changing and evolving daily.
-It can be hard to keep up.
+The truth is that SEO blogging is a highly-complex medium, and best practices are changing and evolving daily, making it hard to keep up.
 For this reason, we’ll always recommend having a trusted content marketing agency in your corner.

 13 Fool-Proof Steps to Get Your Blog Noticed

-Getting people to visit your blog without bribery, trickery, or witchcraft can feel impossible, but it’s not with the right approach (I mean, we got you to read this one, right?)
+Getting people to visit your blog without bribery, trickery, or witchcraft can feel impossible, but it’s not with the right approach (I mean, we got you to read this one, right?).
 While there’s no legitimate magic formula that’ll send your site visits into orbit or make you go viral, there are a few steps you should take with every blog you write just to increase your chances of success.

 If you want your blog to be read, you need to understand your audience and their needs.
-You are writing for them.
+Remember, you are writing for them.
 Your blog needs to connect with them and offer insights and information they crave.
 It can be tempting to simply write about what strikes you in the moment, which could be great information in general, but if it’s not what your customers are looking for, it won’t help your business get found.
 Ultimately, if you’re not writing with your audience in mind at all times, you’re missing the mark, and your traffic will prove it.

 3. Study the Competition

 Before deciding what to write about, it’s important to check out what’s already out there surrounding a potential topic and your chosen keyword.
 Google your keyword and see who’s already ranking.
-Are you going up against Wikipedia, CNN, Buzzfeed, or Google property?
+Are you going up against Wikipedia, CNN, Buzzfeed, or Google?
 If so, you might want to go in a different direction.
 When you start seeing your competitors, or sites with comparable domain authorities, you’ll know you’re on the right track.
 Plus, you can start seeing examples of the direction you should probably take your blog in when drafting.

 5. Prep with Content Outlines and Strategies

 Okay, so you’ve got your keywords and your topic, now it’s time to write… right?
-Before you start writing your blog, it’s time to jot down some notes of exactly how you want this blog to look.
+Before you start writing your blog, jot down some notes of exactly how you want this blog to look.
 What is its purpose?
 What questions do you need to answer?
 How will it be structured?
 Who is your leading competitor on this topic?
 And what can you offer that they don’t?
 Plan your blog top to bottom, ensuring your account for your H2s and H3s (your SEO strategist can help here).
-Once your content outline and strategy are in order, it’s time for the heavy lifting.
+Once your content outline and strategy are in order, NOW it’s time for the heavy lifting (or typing, anyway).

 6. Create Engaging Content

 This is your chance to shine.
 Tell the story your audience needs to hear and do it in a way that connects with them and leaves a lasting impression.
 Your viewers need information, and you need to provide it better than anyone else with a keyboard and Internet access.
-It’s a tall order, no doubt.
-But you’ve got this.
+It’s a tall order, no doubt, but you’ve got this.
 Pay close attention to voice and tone (and grammar and spelling, obviously), staying consistent as you go.
 Sites like Grammarly can be life-savers here.
 Remember, stick to your content strategy and spell it out for your reader in your own style.

 7. Invest in Eye-Catching Images

 Visuals are important to readers.
 According to LinkedIn, those who added 10 or more images to their blogs were nearly twice as likely to report “strong results.”
 Now, when it comes to choosing images, you have some options here.
 At the end of the day, there’s nothing wrong with finding and paying for stock imagery online, but consider if that’s your best course of action.
 If you’re writing about your products, for example, snap some pictures yourself.
 If possible, original, high-quality photography will always be a key addition to your blog.
 If you don’t consider yourself much of a photographer or your only equipment is an outdated smartphone, invest in a skilled product photographer for the best results.
 When creating your own images, think about how shareable they may be – what’s going to catch the attention of your audience on social media channels?
-And for SEO purposes and a better user experience, don’t forget to pay close attention to your alt-text (e.g., “One dozen pink frosted donuts from Kelly’s Bakery” is going to be much better than “donuts8372.jpg”).
+And for SEO purposes and a better user experience, don’t forget to pay close attention to the alt-text for each image (e.g., “One dozen pink frosted donuts from Kelly’s Bakery” is going to be much better than “donuts8372.jpg”).

 Now that your content is ready to go, what else can you offer your audience in terms of value?
 Give those competitors another look and figure out where you can fill in the gaps.
 Remember, a “useful feature” doesn’t need to equate to a fancy interactive experience with hours of development time.
 It could be something as simple as a shareable quiz, infographic, or chart.